jbenhardus/ngx-check-i18n/README.md

 # ngx-check-i18n
 A utility that checks angular projects for duplicate ids in `i18n` attributes.
+It is designed to prevent mistranslations through accidental reuse of tags.
+Consider the following example where an `i18n` id is accidentally re-used:

+`<div i18n="@@loremIpsum1">Lorem ipsum dolor sit amet</div>`

+`<div i18n="@@loremIpsum2">consectetur adipiscing elit</div>`

+`<div i18n="@@loremIpsum2">sed do eiusmod tempor incididunt</div>`

+The utility will flag the mismatch in untranslated text as an error.
+The utility will also identify instances where the casing differs between untranslated text, and flag it as a warning.

 ## Installation